Benioff-Center-for-Microbiome-Medicine/BCMMCommunity-OMICSPipelines/README.md

 # BCCMCommunity-NGSPipelines

-All about NGS Pipelines developed by BCMM Community members
+A repository that includes information on available NGS pipelines developed by Benioff Center for Microbiome Medicime (BCMM) community members.

+Please refer to the `repo` [Wiki](https://github.com/Benioff-Center-for-Microbiome-Medicine/BCCMCommunity-NGSPipelines/Wiki) page for deatil.